 In the first of a two part program broadcast in England, Dr. Noel Sharkey interviews Dr. Ron Arkin, Dr. Peter Asaro and me on his Sound of Science program.
 Stream or download the interview from England here.
-(Note: the audio begins with two minutes of station promotion.)
+(Note: two minutes of station promotion precedes the discussion.)
 The interview series looks at the ethics issues of using military robots that are allowed to apply lethal force on their own terms, the Laws of War and the international laws on discrimination, as well as their role in war.

 - Dr. Ron Arkin, Regents’ Professor, College of Computing, Georgia Tech about some of the dangers facing us in the near-future with robots that decide who to kill.
 Professor Arkin tells us about his work on developing an Artificial Conscience for a robot and about some of the difficult ethical decisions that both soldiers and robots have to make in war.

 - Dr Peter Asaro, the exciting young philosopher from Rutgers University in New York.
 Peter talks about a range of issues concerning the dangers of using autonomous robot weapons.
 He cautions us about the sci-fi future that the military seems to be heading towards and how a robot army could take over a city.
 Interestingly he makes the provocative claim that one of the first uses of insurgency was the early Americans against the British redcoats.